-Trees are a remarkable resource that, when managed responsibly, can meet a wide range of fundamental needs for people and the planet for generations to come.
-For more than a century, we’ve been proving it’s possible to harvest and replant on a continuous cycle to both maximize value for our shareholders and ensure our forests continue to thrive forever.
+Trees and working forests are remarkable resources that, when managed responsibly, can meet a wide range of fundamental needs for people and the planet for generations to come.
+For more than a century, we have been proving it is possible to harvest and replant on a continuous cycle to both maximize value for our shareholders and ensure that our forests continue to thrive, forever.

 Our competitive advantage is rooted in our scale, expertise and geographic diversity.
 We have:

-- Unique export and domestic market access, with strong customer relationships and infrastructure
+Strategic access to domestic and export markets, with strong customer relationships and infrastructure

 SUSTAINABLE FOREST MANAGEMENT

-We manage our forests intensively to maximize the value of each acre and produce a sustainable supply of wood fiber for our customers.
-At the same time, we are careful to protect biological diversity, recreation needs, water quality and other ecosystem services.
+We manage our forests to maximize the value of each acre and produce a sustainable supply of wood fiber for our customers and society.
+At the same time, we always remain careful stewards of the biological diversity, recreational benefits, water quality and other ecosystem services our forests provide.

 We are guided by a strong commitment to sustainable forestry, which starts with our Sustainable Forestry Policy and is enhanced by our certification to the Sustainable Forestry Initiative® Forest Management Standard.
 Globally, only about 11 percent of forests are certified to a forest certification standard, and we are incredibly proud that our entire portfolio meets the rigorous test of certification.
 Forest certification verifies responsible forest management by proving, through third-party audits, that our practices meet the objectives of the standard.